holdenmatt/us-budget-csv/README.md

 **Important**: We deliberately avoid any calculations or transformations here.
 All values are extracted directly from CBO's published data.

 You can audit the extraction script [here](https://github.com/holdenmatt/us-budget-csv/blob/main/scripts/extract_budget_data.py).
 The only changes made during extraction are:
-- Converting surplus numbers to deficit (multiplying by -1) for more intuitive interpretation
+- Converting surplus values to deficit (multiplying by -1) for more intuitive interpretation
 - Very minor column renames and reordering for readability

 ## Output